kosude/devinit/README.md

 ## Planned features

  - VS Code integration (extension)
- - List of installed templates
+ - List of installed templates (e.g. `devinit --list-templates` - or should it be per sub-command (file, project)?)
  - Comment blocks - function to take a multi-line string and append a prefix (e.g. `//` before each line)
    - Standard options for comment blocks, e.g. 'hashtag', 'slash', 'c89', etc.